rome/tools/website/src/docs/cli.md

 ### `rome init`

-Helps you to set up Rome for a new project by guiding you through the creation of a new `rome.json` [configuration](#configuration) file.
+Helps you to set up Rome for a new project by guiding you through the creation of a new `rome.json` [configuration](/docs/configuration) file.

 The command fails if the project already has a `rome.json` configuration file.

+### `rome version`

+Prints the version of the CLI and whether there's a server (daemon) connected

+### `rome rage`

+Prints information for debugging purpose

+### `rome lsp-proxy`

+It starts a server for the LSP protocol, which communicates over `stdin` and `stdout`.

+This command is useful to interact with the Rome server when developing editors/IDEs.

 ### `rome format`